Table of Contents

 - A history of seborrheic dermatitis.

 The connection of chalazions to blepharitis is particularly telling.
 People with blepharitis have inflammation of the skin around the eyelashes, and that inflammation is accompanied by flaking and peeling.
 People with blepharitis are often encouraged to use warm compresses and frequent washing to reduce inflammation and to keep the eyes as healthy as possible.
-When those steps don't work and blepharitis continues unchecked, it can lead to a chalazion, according to the American Association for Pediatric Ophthalmology and Strabismus.
+When those steps do not work and blepharitis continues unchecked, it can lead to a chalazion, according to the American Association for Pediatric Ophthalmology and Strabismus.

 Proper Diagnosis Is Important

 It might be easy to think you can diagnose a chalazion on your own at home.
-If you have a bump on your eyelid that doesn't seem to hurt but does seem to be growing over time, you might reasonably assume that you have a chalazion.
+If you have a bump on your eyelid that does not seem to hurt but does seem to be growing over time, you might reasonably assume that you have a chalazion.
 It's important to know that a chalazion can look like other conditions, and some of those lookalike conditions can be quite dangerous.

 For example, painless bumps on the eyelids can also be caused by cancer.
 According to the Skin Cancer Foundation, it is not at all uncommon for skin cancer to develop on both upper and lower eyelids.
 Typically, these cancers are basal cell carcinomas, and they can grow large enough to cause disfigurement.